jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 How to use the tool (the basics in far too much detail):

+Jordan's PicoCAD Toolkit is divided up into two halves.
+The half on the left is where all the settings are.
+The half on the right is where you can see various views of your loaded model!
+Here are some basic instructions to get started using the toolkit.

 1) First, make a model in picoCAD and save it!
 2) Launch PicoToolkit.exe from this folder